microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 Like before, we used the function two times except now we are sending the names to the function.
 The first call to **showName** uses a literal text string `"Super Coder"` as the value for the ``name`` parameter.
 Since the parameter is a string, we can also send a value from another string variable to the function.
 This is done when ``friendName`` is passed to **showName**.

-Since your function now uses a parameter, it's too complicated to convert into a block.
-So, a grey block is shown for it if you switch over to **Blocks** view.
+Remember, since your function now uses a parameter, it's too complicated to convert into a block.
+So, a grey block is shown for it when you switch over to **Blocks** view.

 ```blocks
 // A function to show anyone's name